arionbanki/Sandbox-API/README.md

 # 3. Register Client

-To register your client in IdentityServer.

-You need to provide 3 things:
+To register your client in IdentityServer, you need to provide 3 things:

 **ClientId** - your client id provieed in Arion portal